Quarry Amphitheater

 The Quarry Amphitheater is a 2,800 capacity outdoor events and concert venue located on the campus of University of California Santa Cruz.
-First used as a major supplier of limestone in the 1800s, the quarry would be repurposed as an amphitheater during the construction of UC Santa Cruz in the early 1960s.
-Since then, it has gone through a major reconstruction in 2017 and has become home to a number of campus events as well as hosting major musical acts as the largest outdoor venue in Santa Cruz County.
+First used as a major supplier of limestone in the 1800s, the quarry was repurposed as an amphitheater during the construction of UC Santa Cruz in the early 1960s.
+Since then, it went through a major reconstruction in 2017 and has become home to a number of campus events as well as hosting major musical acts as the largest outdoor venue in Santa Cruz County.
 Acts who have performed include Chicano Batman, Carla Morrison, and Orion Sun.